dicerobotics/dev-refs/ref_git_submodules.md

     - Or **track changes locally**, and commit inside the submodule directory
 - Either way, you can document changes in MODIFICATIONS.md

 ### 6a.
-If you need not to track the original remote of submodule, you might consider treating it as a directory
+If you need not to track the original remote of submodule, you might consider treating it as a directory - (Not worked)
 - You can completely remore the .git file
 ``` bash
 git rm --cached third_party/sub_module